History of First Amendment to the United States Constitution in Timeline

 2000: Near-Total Tolerance of Pornography

-By 2000, there was near-total tolerance of pornography in the United States, reflecting a series of court cases and changed social attitudes.
+Around 2000, there was a near-total tolerance of pornography in the United States, which reflects a significant change in societal and legal attitudes since 1900.

 2000: Boy Scouts of America v.
 Dale

-In 2000, the Court ruled in Boy Scouts of America v.
-Dale that a New Jersey law, which forced the Boy Scouts of America to admit an openly gay member, to be an unconstitutional abridgment of the Boy Scouts' right to free association.
+In 2000, the Supreme Court case Boy Scouts of America v.
+Dale ruled that a New Jersey law, which forced the Boy Scouts of America to admit an openly gay member, to be an unconstitutional abridgment of the Boy Scouts' right to free association.

 2002: Zelman v.
 Simmons-Harris